 - TDP Community Meetings.
-DASH will conduct two virtual community meetings on March 28 and April 6 to provide information on the proposed changes and receive any questions or feedback.
-The recordings of these meetings will be posted on the DASH Facebook and YouTube pages for later viewing. - o TDP Public Hearing.
-DASH will conduct a special TDP Public Hearing before its April 12th Board of Directors meeting. - Pop-Up Events at Key Transit Centers.
-DASH staff will conduct a series of nine "pop-up" events at key transit locations around the city, designed to solicit additional awareness, engagement and feedback related to the plan.
-These pop-ups will be scheduled in the days leading up to the community meetings so that any interested customers can attend the meetings to learn more or provide more detailed feedback. - o On-Board Posters.
-Posters will be installed on all DASH buses in English, Spanish, and Amharic to alert riders of the proposed service changes and the opportunities to provide feedback. - DASH Website Updates.
+DASH conducted two virtual community meetings on March 28th and April 13th to provide information on the proposed changes and receive any questions or feedback.
+Spanish and Amharic translators were available for non-English speakers.
+The recordings of these meetings were posted on the DASH Facebook and YouTube pages for later viewing. - o TDP Public Hearing.
+DASH conducted a special TDP Public Hearing before its April 5th Board of Directors meeting.
+Spanish and Amharic translators were available for non-English speakers. - Pop-Up Events at Key Transit Centers.
+DASH staff conducted a series of five "pop-up" events at key transit locations around the city, designed to solicit additional awareness, engagement and feedback related to the plan.
+These pop-ups were scheduled in the days leading up to the community meetings so that any interested customers can attend the meetings to learn more or provide more detailed feedback. - On-Board Posters.
+Posters were installed on all DASH buses in English, Spanish, and Amharic to alert riders of the proposed service changes and the opportunities to provide feedback. - Community Group Meetings.
+DASH staff presented the draft FY 2024 Transit Development Plan (TDP) to several community groups including the DASH Advisory Committee (DAC), the Alexandria Commission for Women (ACFW) and the City's Transportation Commission during their regular monthly meetings. - DASH Website Updates.
 The DASH website includes extensive information on the FY 2024 TDP, including the full TDP document at www.dashbus.com/tdp.
-The page will also include information on how community feedback can be provided. - E-Blast Announcements.
-DASH will send several emails to the DASH e-mail update list about the proposed FY 2024 TDP outreach efforts.
-This list currently includes over 8,500 subscribers. - Social Media.
-DASH staff will create social media posts related to the FY 2024 TDP process and proposed changes on Facebook, Twitter, Instagram, and LinkedIn.
+A Spanish version of the TDP website was also created. - E-Blast Announcements.
+DASH sent several emails to the DASH e-mail update list about the proposed FY 2024 TDP outreach efforts.
+This list currently includes over 8,500 subscribers. - o Social Media.
+DASH staff created social media posts related to the FY 2024 TDP process and proposed changes on Facebook, Twitter, Instagram, and LinkedIn. - Community Group Emails.
+DASH reached out to over two dozen community groups and civic associations to provide information about the TDP plan and get their feedback.